HBSTech/Kentico13CoreBaseline/README.md

 ## Replace MVC Solution with Baseline
 1. Remove the default MVC site folder and replace it with this repository
 2. Copy `appsettings.json` and rename it `appsettings.Development.json`, update the empty fields with your connection string, Signature hash salt, and your Admin url.
+3. run "npm install" in command/powershell in the MVC/MVC folder (must have `NodeJS` installed on your computer)
-3. Open the MVC Solution
+4. Open the MVC Solution
-4. Restore Nuget Packages (May have to run `Update-Package -reinstall` in nuget command prompt)
+5. Restore Nuget Packages (May have to run `Update-Package -reinstall` in nuget command prompt)
-5. Update any nuget packages for custom tools (usually `Something.Kentico.Core`) installed if needed, however do **not** update non-custom Kentico Nuget Packages as this could break your solution if Kentico's code depends on certain versions.
+6. Update any nuget packages for custom tools (usually `Something.Kentico.Core`) installed if needed, however do **not** update non-custom Kentico Nuget Packages as this could break your solution if Kentico's code depends on certain versions.
-6. Rebuild solution
+7. Rebuild solution

 If using IIS, there is also a `web.config`, you will have to update the aspNetCore processPath to point to the project's .exe file.
 It is recommended however you use either `IIS Express` for your MVC Site or straight up `Kuberneties`